 “But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge, to knowledge self-control, to self-control perseverance, to perseverance godliness, to godliness brotherly kindness, and to brotherly kindness love” (2 Peter 1:5-7, NKJV).

-Another word for self control is temperance.
-It means being able to be accountable to one’s self, to know when to say “yes” or “no” to our human whims and desires.
+Another word for self-control is temperance.
+This means to be accountable toward yourself, knowing when to say “yes” or “no” to our human whims.

 - What and how we eat

 - How we spend our time

 - How we deal with our emotional lives and interpersonal relationships etc.

 Because these decisions can affect our personal wellbeing, Adventists consider self-control an integral part of complete health.

 And there is a particular emphasis on exercising self-control when it comes to consuming alcohol, tobacco, and any type of mind-altering substance.
 Lack of self-control with these substances can have dangerous effects on a person’s life, so we often start with these “big-ticket” items when talking about temperance, or self-control.

 A good biblical principle to keep in mind when working on self-control is found in the words of the apostle Paul:

 “All things are lawful for me, but not all things are helpful; all things are lawful for me, but not all things edify” (1 Corinthians 10:23, NKJV).